ibm-cloud-docs/vpc/quota-dashboard-troubleshooting.md

 # Quota metrics dashboard troubleshooting
 {: quota-troubleshooting}

-If the quota dashboard does not display metrics as expected, the following methods can be used for troubleshooting.
+If the quota dashboard does not display metrics as expected, the following methods are used for troubleshooting.

 ## Adjust the time range of the dashboard’s view
 {: time-range}